 You can also use our off-line form, and a librarian will email you back with answers and suggestions.
 You will receive a reply within 2 business days.

 This guide shows you how, when and why you should cite your information sources and includes examples of citation styles most commonly used by students at Bristol Community College.
-The tabs above identify various citation styles; within each tab you will find examples to use as a quick reference.
 You will also find links to handy online citation tools such as citation generators and reference management programs.
-For additional information or assistance, ask a librarian (see all the different ways to contact us, in the column to the left) or visit your local BCC campus Writing Center.
+For additional information or assistance, ask a librarian or visit your local BCC campus Writing Center.

 Why are there different citation styles?

 Entries in a bibliography - regardless of style - will be sorted alphabetically by author/creator of a work (or by title, if there is no author identified).
 Quailty scholarship relies on credible authors; however various disciplines emphasize value of additional components by where and how each is featured in a citation.